epicallan/Treq/README.md

  - In Hreq, API types are used directly within API functions via Type Application while in servant-client API types create new API functions for creating API requests.

  - In Servant-client valid responses must have a status code between 200 and 300.
-   In Hreq one can configure a range for valid status codes via the HTTP config with 200 to 300 as the default -- ^ TODO: implement me
+   In Hreq one can configure a range for valid status codes via the HTTP config with 200 to 300 as the default.

  - In Hreq, API Request component arguments are provided to the API function through a Heterogeneous list.